GeoPlegma/GeoPlegma/gp-proj/README.md

 The inverse will share the same behaviour.

-To see in action, please run of the examples:
+To see in action, please run one of the examples:
 ```
 cargo run --example basic
 ```